Store and forward: Automatic relay

 In 1948, Western Union introduced Plan 55-A, the first automatic electromechanical store and forward message switching system.
 All message storage was performed by paper tape punches paired with paper tape readers, with a bin in between.

 Email

 It is very common for an email system using SMTP to accept a message, store it and then forward it on elsewhere.
 Although fully open mail relays are no longer common, not only does simple server-based forwarding work this way, but also many email filtering and automated electronic mailing lists services.

+SMS

+SMS messages are first sent to a Short Message service center where they are stored temporarily before being forwarded to the intended recipient's phone, even if they are not currently reachable, allowing for delivery later when they come back online.

 UUCP

 Prior to the deployment of the Internet, computers were connected via a variety of point-to-point techniques, with many smaller computers using dial-up connections.
 The UUCP store-and-forward protocols allowed a message (typically e-mail) to move across the collection of computers and eventually reach its destination.
 Late in the 20th century, store and forward techniques evolved into packet switching which replaced it for most purposes.